-If you may get the message, “Virtual device ide 1:0 will start disconnected” you can ignore this for our purposes.
+If you get the message, “Virtual device ide 1:0 will start disconnected” you can ignore the message.

+FakeSMTP Setup

+Open a command window in the Ubuntu VM.
+Click on the Blue icon on the top left.
+Click terminal in the drop down list.